 What is the purpose of this document?

-The Forklift Truck Training Centre is a “training provider”.
+The Forklift Training Centre is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

-This notice applies to current and former employees, trainees, workers and contractors.
-This notice does not form part of any contract of employment or other contract to provide services.
+This notice applies to current and former clients, workers, trainees and contractors and anyone visiting our website.
+This notice does not form part of any contract to provide services.
 We may update this notice at any time.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.